 Updated on March 8, 2021

 CEBS online study groups are an optional educational resource designed to complement the self-study approach.
-Offered over a 12-week session, online study groups provide structure to your study efforts and are facilitated by established and experienced CEBS professionals.
+Offered over a 12-week session, online study groups set a schedule for your study efforts and are facilitated by established and experienced CEBS professionals.

 What does an online instructor do?